YINI-lang/YINI-spec/YINI-Specification.md

 ```

 **Multi-line List Syntax:**

-Each item (and its comma) may optionally appear on its own line for better readability.
+Each list item may optionally appear on its own line for better readability.
+Commas are required between values, and a trailing comma on the last line is allowed ONLY in this notation.

 ```yini
 list1: